Dog Adoption fees

 The fees encompass various aspects, potentially including neutering/spaying costs and the transfer fee for registering the dog in your name.
 It is prudent to comprehend what is and is not included when adopting a dog from a charity or rescue organisation.
 Additionally, different stipulations may apply regarding home inspections.
 It is also important to note that some of these fees are suggested donations and there may be flexibility in the cost.
 Please consult each organisation regarding their specific terms and conditions.

-In most cases you will be asked to show a dog license in advance, this costs €20 annually or €140 for a lifetime license.
-A dog license if required for all dogs over 4 months of age.
+In most cases you will be asked to show a dog license in advance, this costs €20 annually or €140 for a lifetime licence.
+A dog licence if required for all dogs over 4 months of age.

 Costs of owning a dog